Securing Internet Traffic with SonicWall Cloud Secure Edge (CSE)

 Payload Inspection Scan HTTP payloads for malicious content & sensitive data

-The flow diagram below depicts the different stages of Banyan’s Internet Threat Protection.
+The flow diagram below depicts the different stages of CSE’s Internet Threat Protection.

 Details